andrzej-stencel/elastic-otel-workshop/README.md

 ## Preparation

 Worth doing before the workshop to save time.
+On Windows, use Git Bash or another Linux-emulating shell.

 1. Clone this repository to have easy access to configuration files.